The British Orthopaedic Association (BOA) is the Surgical Specialty Association for Trauma and Orthopaedics in the UK.

 We seek to ensure that our information collection and processing is always proportionate.
 We will notify you of any material changes to information we collect or to the purposes for which we collect and process it.

-We do not collect any special categories of personal data such as
+We do not collect special categories of personal data as follows:

 - your political opinions;